 It’s time to reduce inflammation!
 Inflammation is something we seem to hear about frequently.
 But is there any truth to all of the warnings in the wellness media?
 Some of the symptoms that could occur as a result include migraines, joint pain, stiffness, and/or fatigue.
 For some, it might even be a chronic issue.
 Long term inflammation can damage cellular tissue and can contribute to issues such as type 2 diabetes, kidney disease, cardiovascular disease, Alzheimer’s, and even cancer.

-Luckily we have natural and effective ways to treat and prevent inflammation!
+Luckily we have natural and effective ways to treat, prevent, and reduce inflammation!
 Turmeric is an agent that can help to reduce chronic joint pain.
 And ginger, in addition to its anti-inflammatory abilities, can offer anti-nausea, digestive, and respiratory benefits.
 Read on and try some of my own recipes from two of my books, Apple Cider Vinegar Handbook and Essential Oil Handbook, to aid with prevention and treatment.

 Apple Cider Vinegar Recipes: Click here for more recipes!

 Reduce inflammation with these recipes!

 Turmeric is nature’s anti-inflammatory agent.
 In studies, curcumin, the active ingredient in turmeric, has been shown to be as effective as some commercial anti-inflammatories.
 The ginger in the soup adds more than just some zing; it is also has properties that reduce inflammation and aids in the digestive process.
 The garlic has potent antioxidant effects.

 1 tablespoon coconut oil